ibm-cloud-docs/vmwaresolutions/sddc/sd_applyingupdates.md

 Before you attempt to apply an update, expand the update entry by clicking the down arrow and verify the following information:
 *  The version of the update.
 You must apply the updates in chronological sequence that is from the earliest one to the most recent one.
 Ensure that you applied all the previous updates before you apply the most recent one.
 For example, you must apply the V1.6 update before attempting to apply the V1.7 update.
 *  Whether downtime is required.
-*  The total estimated time of the update.
+*  The total estimated time to complete the update.
 *  The impact of the update on the VMware virtual environment.
 The following list shows how different levels of impact affect the
 system: